George Tchetvertakov | Writer, Journalist, Market Analyst and Business Consultant

 The TraderSphere Blog showcases content contributed by George Tchetvertakov to various companies and publications since 2004.
 Content includes editorials, research reports, educational material, videos, presentations, satire, poetry and creative writing focusing on socioeconomics, geopolitical events and financial markets.

-Given how polarised and tribalistic the world has become, across all sectors, geographies and societies, specific focus is on the dysfunctional nature of the so-called "system" operating in full view but largely misunderstood by most market participants.
+Given how polarised and tribalistic the world has become, across all sectors, geographies and societies, specific focus is on the dysfunctional nature of the so-called "system" operating in full view but largely misunderstood by the majority of market participants.

 Well informed decisions can only be made with an objective sight of reality as opposed to a subjective view ensnared in illusion.